 Clothing retailer Marks & Spencer had up to 50 stores in Canada until 1999.
 But in 26 years, the company has never really appealed to Canadian consumers…

-Sears Canada’s bankruptcy precipitated the closure its last 196 stores in January.
+Sears Canada’s bankruptcy precipitated the closure of its last 196 stores in January.
 The chain had an undeniable advantage over its competitors in this era of online: an incredible network of depots in hundreds of cities and towns.
-The chain, operating in the country since 1953, was unable to adapt to the new realities of the industry, including not doing enough with its super-popular catalogue, reported the CBC.
+The chain, operating in the country since 1953, was unable to adapt to the new realities of the industry, including not doing enough with its super-popular catalog, reported the CBC.

-Lastly, Quebec’s Jean Coutu sold its 2200 Brooks, City Drug, Osco Drug and Eckerd pharmacies in exchange for 32% of the shares of its competitor Rite Aid in 2007.
+Lastly, Quebec’s Jean Coutu sold its 2200 Brooks, City Drug, Osco Drug, and Eckerd pharmacies in exchange for 32% of the shares of its competitor Rite Aid in 2007.
 In 2013, it sold its last shares of Rite Aid, nearly 20 years after beginning its American adventure at a cost of more than $2 billion CDN.

 Several reasons explain such failures.
 Firstly, there is often overconfidence, otherwise known as “arrogance”.
-Leaders are convinced of their superiority, or believe that they understand the target country’s culture.
+Leaders are convinced of their superiority or believe that they understand the target country’s culture.
 They believe that what is sold at home will certainly be popular abroad.
 But it obviously does not work that way – you have to work hard to best understand your target market and local customers.

 How?
-By analyzing its peculiarities through field research, by better understanding its consumers’ culture, tastes and buying habits, by hiring experts and carefully analyzing the competition.
-We need more polls (like POTLOC’s), focus groups and, in a sense, probe commercial democracy.
+By analyzing its peculiarities through field research, by better understanding its consumers’ culture, tastes, and buying habits, by hiring experts and carefully analyzing the competition.
+We need more polls (like Potloc’s), focus groups, and, in a sense, probe commercial democracy.

 Maximize opportunities to decentralize: Hire the best local leaders who speak the customers’ language, tighten up contacts with politicians, engage with customers, anticipated adjusting supply quickly to meet the demand to offer the right products in the right places.